0xJonaseb11/MedLedger/README.md

 ## About

-MedLedger (initially called medrecordchain[from video-demo]) is a decentralized platform built to securely manage patient medical records and appointments using blockchain technology.
+MedLedger (initially called medrecordchain[from video-demo]) is a decentralized platform built on [`SHAPE Network`](https://shape.network/) to securely manage patient medical records and appointments using blockchain technology.
 By leveraging blockchain’s transparency, patients retain full control over their sensitive health data, granting permission-based access to healthcare professionals.
 MedLedger ensures data integrity, privacy, and seamless interactions between patients and doctors.

 ## Table of Contents
 [About](#about)